Skip to content

 • Letters of Recommendation (3 required): You will enter your recommenders’ contact information and they will be contacted via email and prompted to upload their letter.

-• Pre Screen Videos (Uploaded to the Portfolio section – see full description of Audition Requirements):
+• Pre Screen Videos (Uploaded to the Portfolio section – see full description of Audition Requirements below):

 • Two contrasting song selections